 Slow Cooker Teriyaki Chicken Breasts

-Here’s a quick step by step look at how you’ll make this.
+Here’s a quick step by step look at how you’ll make this super easy meal.
 There is a printable recipe card below too though.
 Put chicken breasts on bottom of crockpot.
 Mix all other ingredients for your sauce together in a bowl well.
 Only use 2 tbsp of cornstarch (rest can be used at the end if desired).

 Pour liquid over chicken.
 Cover and cook now.
 Remember that the timing will vary quite a bit depending on whether you used boneless, bone-in, thighs, breasts and how large they are.
 I prefer medium organic, cage free birds but that is up to you.

-- Turn crockpot to cook on high for 4 hours or until the chicken basically falls apart (timing will vary depending on how thick your pieces are).
+- Turn crockpot to cook on high for 3-4 hours or 6-8 hours on low until the chicken basically falls apart (timing will vary depending on how thick your pieces are).